RajaniPayPal/rest-api-sample-app-dotnet/README.md

 Download NuGet.exe Command Line (free to download): http://nuget.codeplex.com/releases/view/58939

-Save NuGet.exe to a folder viz., 'C:\NuGet' and add its path to the Environment Variables Path:
+Save NuGet.exe to a folder viz., 'C:\NuGet' and add its path to the Environment Variables Path

 Visual Studio 2008
 Go to Visual Studio Menu --> Tools